robsmithw/Website/README.md

 # Website
-My personal website created using Flask and React
+My personal website created using HTML, CSS, and JS